Ponds are one of the most important wet features you can have on the farm.

 Ponds (other than temporary ponds or scrapes) may dry out periodically, or in drought years.
 This characteristic helps to eradicate fish, if they have been introduced.

-The protection and management of ponds, and where it’s appropriate the creation of new ponds, is incredibly important.
-One of the key parts of this is appropriate buffering of the ponds to protect them from run-off and pollutants, and where this isn’t an option, creation of new ponds as opposed to the management of old ponds, can be the most effective route for wildlife ponds in farmland.
+The protection of ponds, and where appropriate, the management and creation of ponds is incredibly important.
+One of the key parts of this is appropriate buffering of the ponds to protect them from run-off and pollutants.

-The habitat immediately surrounding ponds is especially important and should provide structure, such as in the form of rough grassland used for feeding and shelter for amphibians.
+The habitat immediately surrounding ponds is especially important, and with minimal effort can provide key areas for feeding and shelter for amphibians, such as in the form of rough grassland.
 Log or stone piles close to the ponds can be valuable features for a wide range of wildlife.
 Ponds should be connected to other important habitat on the farm and the wider environment.
 Hedgerows and buffer strips can be important in enabling species to move between habitats, including other ponds, woodland, scrub and tussocky grassland to find areas to feed, migrate, take refuge and hibernate.

 Clean water is a vital part of a healthy pond – many of the species that rely on ponds cannot survive in very nutrient rich or polluted water.
-Buffering ponds in arable areas is therefore essential, and ideally the buffer around an arable pond should be at least 12m.
-If the ponds on your farm have historically been used for cleaning water through silt collection it is worth considering creating a new pond complex for wildlife and keeping any settling ponds for that purpose.
-The best place to site ponds is in permanent pasture, however a wide buffer strip planted up with a mixture of robust grasses will mimic this habitat, providing the grassy margins that benefit amphibians, especially newts and toads, as the migrate to and from different water bodies.
+Buffering ponds in arable areas is therefore essential, and ideally the buffer around an arable pond should be at least 12m wide.
+If the ponds on your farm have historically been used for cleaning water through silt collection, it is worth considering creating a new pond complex for wildlife and keeping any settling ponds for that purpose.
+The best place to site ponds is in permanent pasture, however a wide buffer strip planted up with a mixture of robust grasses will mimic this habitat, providing the grassy margins that benefit amphibians as they migrate to and from water bodies and terrestrial habitat.

 The best ponds are often those in full sun, with shallow margins and a varied topography under the surface.
 These provide the widest variety of marginal and aquatic plant life.
 Wide (about 50-60cm wide) and shallow margins (about 5-15cm deep), with a shelved profile into a central deeper well area of about 1.5m will provide the most benefit for wildlife.
-By providing a complex of smaller ponds, as opposed to one big pond, you add additional value to the feature as each pond can be slightly different to cater for a wider range of species, and by having several ponds in a complex, a measure of safety is built into the feature, as if something happens to one pond, the others provides a refuge until it can be rectified.
+By providing a complex of smaller ponds, as opposed to one big pond, you add additional value as each pond can be slightly different to cater for a wider range of species.
+Several ponds in a complex provides a greater number of opportunities for species to find the conditions they require, particularly in a changing environment, such as ponds drying out over a dry summer.

-There isn’t a good time to do pond management, however this should be typically undertaken between 1st November and 31st January inclusive.
+The best time of year to undertake pond management is over the winter.
+This should be typically undertaken between 1st November and 31st January inclusive.

-- Invasive aquatic plants can sometimes appear in new ponds, so its worth keeping an eye out for the worst offenders New Zealand pigmy weed and Parrots Feather.
-These need to be pulled out as soon as possible as both are capable of taking over a pond completely in a short space of time.
+- Invasive aquatic plants can sometimes appear in new ponds, so it is worth keeping an eye out for the worst offenders, such as New Zealand pigmy weed and Parrots Feather.
+Refer to links for more information regarding identification and management.

-- If scrub starts to develop around the pond its worth managing it so it doesn’t shade the pond out – although some dappled shade is good, keeping the pond open and sunny is very important.
+- If scrub starts to develop around the pond it is worth managing it so it does not shade the pond out – although some dappled shade is good.
+Keeping the pond open and sunny is very important.
 It can often be a balancing act to retain good terrestrial habitat (such as that provided by trees and scrub) and to keep ponds open.
 A good compromise is to retain trees on the northern side of the pond, but keeping the southern perimeter open.

 - Reedmace and common reed can often colonise ponds, and they can be very invasive, swiftly out competing other plants particularly in small ponds.
 It may be necessary to remove both to encourage a diverse pond community, but should be undertaken sensitively and not all in one season.